 Coastal Rowing & Touring Australia (CRATA) is a Club aimed at fostering Coastal Rowing in all its formats.
 Ocean challenge racing (6-8km endurance races), Beach Sprint Racing (sprinting down the beach, rowing out to buoys over 250m, then back to the beach with a sprint up the beach to the finish line), and Adventure Tour Rowing.

 Coastal rowing is the extreme version, the adventure side of rowing.
 It involves rowing along the coast and out into the sea and is one of the fastest growing communities of rowers around the world.

 Handling the boats in pumping waves, strong tides and wind requires skill.
 However, just knowing how to handle a coastal boat is not sufficient to become a good coastal rower.
 Crew must be able to negotiate tides and currents plus navigation, and understand maritime traffic rules, buoys and what to do in cases of bad weather.
 When racing you have to interact with all the other boats and negotiate turns at the buoys and beach breaks.

-Coastal Rowing and Touring Australia (CRATA) is a Club with members in four states and a fleet of boats based in several locations.
+Coastal Rowing and Touring Australia (CRATA) is a Club with members in two states and a fleet of boats based in two locations.

 Our members come from traditional rowing backgrounds and by direct entry to the sport.